Key Takeaways:

 The customer success revolution hinges on the awareness that onboarding and customer attraction are worth very little if retention isn’t also part of the equation.
 It emphasizes long-term engagement, personalized support, and proactive relationship management that endures long after the initial setup, recognizing the entire customer journey as an opportunity to deliver value.

 Home care has always been a competitive industry, and there are more factors working against agencies than ever before.
 The American population is aging, with demand for services rising as a result.
-Caregiver turnover is spiking, and employee retention is an uphill battle.
+Caregiver 90-day turnover is spiking, and employee retention is an uphill battle.
 Providers who want to survive and thrive in this environment will need to reevaluate their approach to onboarding and consider whether they’re providing enough long-term support to keep clients on the roster for the long haul.

 The Limits of Onboarding Alone